 The ability to host a website on a local web server run on a personal computer may have some asking whether or not they need a web host.
 Hosting a site on a home computer to test and troubleshoot a website before you publish it is okay.
 But it cannot be used to deliver web pages to a wide audience as reliably or securely as a web host.
 In some cases, your Internet Service Provider (ISP) may prevent you from giving access to a local site to anyone outside your network.

 The ability to scale up is why small business owners need both a web host and a domain (a website address) to publish web pages to the Internet.
 Having a web host is essential for every small business owner that plans to set up a business website — which should be every business owner given how valuable business websites are today.
-A 2015 HubSpot survey found that 70 percent of businesses that surpassed their revenue expectations got over 10,000 visitors per month.

 What are the best web hosts for small business owners?